Thursday, 2 April 2026

 - Of a panic attack in a public garden.

-- Of receiving an email from social services saying they were having a meeting about mum the next day when I was driving back from Devon and I could come (I couldn't, because I was traumatised and because I was in England) but not saying what it was about.
+- Of receiving an email from social services saying they were having a meeting about mum the next day when I was driving back from England and I could come (I couldn't, because I was traumatised and because I was in England) but not saying what it was about.
 Turned out to the presentation of a report claiming I was harming mum by not letting her see (stopping her being re-abducted) by the son who had already physically, emotionally, psychologically and financially abused her.

 - Receiving an email, while still driving the next day, minutes before that meeting with the shocking contents of that horrific report and feeling completely ambushed, blindsided, betrayed.